Austin a Top 10 Bicycling City?

 2-abreast traffic going under the tracks and over the bridge.

 poor riding.
 I passed a memorial to a dead pedestrian.

 Barton Springs Road: Heavy traffic, narrow lanes,

 Robert E Lee: Remarkably heavy, high-speed traffic

 & substandard width lanes.
-I passed a memorial, apparently to the
+I passed a memorial, apparently

 murdered police officer.
 Very poor riding.